roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/Auto scaling of nodes.md

     ![Auto Scaling](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/7922234061/p11273.png)

-2. On the Clusters page, find the cluster that you want to manage and click the name of the cluster, or click **Details** in the **Actions** column.
+2. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
 The details page of the cluster appears.

 3. In the left-side navigation pane of the details page, choose **Workloads** \> **Deployments**.